willamys/springboot-with-mysql/README.md

 ## Frontend

-You can access the code in the repo. [repo](https://github.com/willamys/spring-boot-ui-react).
+You can access the code in the [repo](https://github.com/willamys/spring-boot-ui-react).
 Clone the repo and follow the stpes to build de app.